Understanding your options

 - Have paid any outstanding fines or fees

-Note: If your registration was cancelled or suspended following an inquiry or discipline committee decision or you have a criminal charge since you last held practising registration you will be asked to provide additional information and evidence.
-Please contact the registration team for more information.
+Note: If your licence was cancelled or suspended following an inquiry or discipline committee decision or you have a criminal charge since you last held practising licence you will be asked to provide additional information and evidence.
+Please contact the licensing team for more information.

-- Some applications are complex and require review and decision by the Registration Committee.
+- Some applications are complex and require review and decision by the Licensing Committee.

-Learn more about complex applications and Registration Committee review.
+Learn more about complex applications and Licensing Committee review.

 - If you meet the requirements for reinstatement, your application will be approved and you will be asked to pay your